NomicFoundation/hardhat/docs/tutorial/setting-up-the-front-end.md

 # 7. Setting up the front-end

+With the backend contract written and tested, the next step is to have a front end for users to interact with it.
+Typically this front end is a web page executing
+JavaScript.
+This way the user can interact with the Ethereum blockchain without having to rely on the web server (except for the validity of the initial web page).

 - Now that our contract is ready and tested, we're going to create a Dapp to interact with it.
 - A Dapp is just a normal App that interacts with an Ethereum network
 - We choose Facebook's [Create React App](https://github.com/facebook/create-react-app) for this tutorial to avoid any kind of build configuration problem and get to the basics of building a dapp as soon as possible.